Skip to Content

 If you have had an association with us (you may have studied here short term, taken part in an exchange, attended an event, or have some other association with us including with regard to other services we provide direct to the public), the information we collect could include your:

-Collection of this information is necessary for our Purposes and Legitimate Interests (which we outlined for you above) and, in some instances, is required under New Zealand law (including the Education Act 1980).
+Collection of this information is necessary for our Purposes and Legitimate Interests (which we outlined for you above) and, in some instances, is required under New Zealand law (including the Education and Training Act 2020).
 Without it, we may not be able to enrol you as a student, employ you as a staff member, process your donation or provide services or benefits to you.

 Our staff will have access to your personal information only where they have a genuine need to do so for our purposes and legitimate interests (see “Why we collect your information?” above).
 Wherever possible, we anonymise information so that you are not identifiable.